-- 13. After UV-irradiation, place slides in cold ordinary protargol developer diluted 1:1 with distilled water for 15 min. - 14.
-Wash slides in cold distilled water for 3 min. - 15.
-Immerse slides for 5 min in the cold silver fixer (sodium thiosulfate) used for protargol impregnation. - Wash slides five times in cold distilled water for about 10 h; keep the preparation cool in the refrigerator.
-Remarks: Washing out all chemicals is of paramount significance for stabilizing the preparation. - 17.
-Transfer slides to chilled 30% and then 70% alcohol (ethanol) for 10 min each. - Complete dehydration by two transfers at least 10 min long through 100 % alcohol (ethanol) at room temperature.
+- 13 After UV-irradiation, place slides in cold ordinary protargol developer diluted 1:1 with distilled water for 15 min. - 14 Wash slides in cold distilled water for 3 min. - 15 Immerse slides for 5 min in the cold silver fixer (sodium thiosulfate) used for protargol impregnation. - 16 Wash slides five times in cold distilled water for about 10 h; keep the preparation cool in the refrigerator.

+Remarks: Washing out all chemicals is of paramount significance for stabilizing the preparation.

+- 17 Transfer slides to chilled 30% and then 70% alcohol (ethanol) for 10 min each. - 18 Complete dehydration by two transfers each at least 10 min long through 100% alcohol (ethanol) at room temperature.

 Remarks: As the gelatin hardens, the alcohol does not need to be chilled.
-Dehydrate thoroughly to avoid milky 'water spots' in the mounted slides. - Clear by two transfers of at least 10 min through xylene.
-Remarks: A prolonged stay in xylene (e.g. 2 days) sometimes produces extremely clear preparations. - 20.
-Mount in synthetic neutral medium.
+Dehydrate thoroughly to avoid milky 'water spots' in the mounted slides.

+19 Clear by two transfers each at least 10 min through xylene.

+Remarks: A prolonged stay in xylene (e.g. 2 d) sometimes produces extremely clear preparations.
+20 Mount in synthetic neutral medium.

 Remarks: Do not dry slides between steps 19 and 20!
-The mounting medium should be rather viscous to avoid airbubbles being formed when the solvent evaporates during drying.
-If air-bubbles develop in the mounted and hardened slide, reimmerse in xylene for some days until the coverslip drops off.
+The mounting medium should be rather viscous to avoid air-bubbles being formed when the solvent evaporates during drying.
+If air-bubbles develop in the mounted and hardened slide, re-immerse in xylene for some days until the coverslip drops off.
 Remount using a more viscous medium and remove materials protruding from the gelatin.
-Usually, some air bubbles are found immediately after mounting; these can be pushed to the edge of the coverslip with a finger or mounted needle.
+Usually, some air bubbles are found immediately after mounting; they can be pushed to the edge of the coverslip with a finger or mounted needle.
 The preparation is stable.
 However, the drop margin may bleach more or less.
 The infraciliature should stand out dark brown or black against the light brown gelatin and the unstained cytoplasm.
 Silver deposits on the gelatin surface indicate that too much Da Fano's fluid remained (steps 7-9).
+Very rarely, the impregnation is too intense, especially in large species.

-a) Champy's fixative (prepare shortly before use; 9 ml of the fluid will usually suffice for one or two fixations; use fume hood)
+a Champy's fixative (prepare shortly before use; 9 ml of the fluid will usually suffice for one or two fixations; use fume hood)